vladmorosanu97/frontend-from-zero-to-hero/Week 1 - Clean Code & productivity/README.md

 ## 3. Modern web templates

-Nowadays are so many HTML5 & CSS3 templates, some of this are the same as others due to Wordpress.
-But this technology evolved much in last twenty years and Web Design changed greatly.
-In the following, you'll see the diferences between an old web templates and a modern web templates.
+Nowadays there are so many HTML5 & CSS3 templates that they're starting to look alike because/with the help of Wordpress.
+But web development evolved so much in the last twenty years, and so did the web design.
+Further, you'll see the differences between old web templates and modern web templates.

 **Old sites:** [www.info.uaic.ro](https://www.info.uaic.ro/bin/Main/) or [www.bcu-iasi.ro](http://www.bcu-iasi.ro/)

 **Modern sites:**  [obizzi.com](http://obizzi.com/) or [handelarchitects.com](https://handelarchitects.com/)

-If you want to see more web templates, you can follow this [link](https://templated.co/).
-There are a lot of examples about how a site should look.
+If you want to see more web templates, you can follow this link: [templated.com](https://templated.co/).
+There are a lot of examples about how a website should look like.

 ## 4. Setup environement

-For this eight courses you'll use github for solve test and post your projects.
-It's easy for me to revise your solutions and you must familiarize yourself with this environement.
+For these courses you'll be needing github to take the tests and post your projects.
+It will be much easier for me to revise your solutions and for you to familiarize yourself with this environement.

-1. If you don't have an account on github, you must have to create one [**this**](https://github.com/)
+1. If you don't have an account on github, you need to create one [**github.com**](https://github.com/)

-2. You'll use command line for post your solutions and for that you require [**git**](https://git-scm.com/).
+2. You'll use command line to post your solutions and you'll need this: [**git**](https://git-scm.com/).
-It's important to note that the git and github aren't the same. **Github** is an application for storing data like a hard disk or database and **git** is the tool to control data or send your code on github.
+It's important to bare in mind that git and github aren't the same. **Github** is an application for storing data like a hard disk or database and **git** is the tool to control data or send your code on github.

-3. Once you downloaded git, open the console in your folder dedicate only for one project.
+3. Once you downloaded git, open the console in your folder dedicated only for one single project.
 For example, this is my folder for work:  ``D:/Work/FrontEnd/WebProject``

-4. For next, you must tell git who you are.
-Remember that this commands are used for configuration git.
-If you typed they already, you don't have to write again.
+4. Next, you must tell git who you are.
+Remember that these commands are used for configuration git.
+If you typed them already, you don't have to write again.

 ```javascript
     git config --global user.name "Your name"